Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

   * The structure of the Website was developed using HTML as the main language.
 * CSS
   * The Website was styled using custom CSS in an external file.
-* Visual Studio Code
+* Codeanywhere
-  * The website was developed using Visual Studio Code IDE
+  * The website was developed using Codeanywhere
 * GitHub
   * Source code is hosted on GitHub and delpoyed using Git Pages.
 * Git
-  * Used to commit and push code during the development opf the Website
+  * Used to commit and push code during the development of the Website
 * Font Awesome
   * Icons obtained from <https://fontawesome.com/> were used as the Social media links in the footer section.
+* Pixillion Image Converter
+  * Pixillion Image Converter was installed on my computer and used to convert images to .webp
-* Tinyjpg
+* TinyPNG
-  * <https://tinyjpg.com/> was used to reduce the size of the images used throughout the website
+  * <https://tinypng.com/> was used to reduce the size of the images used throughout the website
 * Favicon.io
   * favicon files were created at <https://favicon.io/favicon-converter/>
 * balsamiq